-We do not believe that we have any direct competitors within the in-vehicle market category in North America that provide a dedicated cellular based device for commercial and first responder vehicles, and we believe that no other company offers an In-Vehicle IoT device that is approved for sale in North America by wireless carriers.
+None of our competitors offer a vehicle kit like the Siyata VK7 Vehicle Kit which transforms the SD7 Handset into a robust In-Vehicle solution with loud audio, and simple PTT communication while in their vehicle.
+Also, we do not believe that we have any direct competitors within the in-vehicle market category in North America that provide a dedicated cellular based device for commercial and first responder vehicles, and we believe that no other company offers an In-Vehicle IoT device that is approved for sale in North America by wireless carriers

 We have several indirect competitors.
 Firstly, customers could choose a handheld phone along with a professionally installed third party car kit.
 There are car kit providers who attempt to make their car kits compatible with popular handheld phone models.
-By comparison, the UV350 device offers enhanced audio quality, safety, and reception.
-Furthermore, the UV350 is always active and can be used in temperature extremes.
-Furthermore, the UV350 kit is one complete solution from one supplier, as opposed to buying separately from two different companies and assembling a phone and a car kit that offers no proven compatibility.
+By comparison, our In-Vehicle solutions offer enhanced audio quality, safety, and reception.
+Our In-Vehicle solutions are always active and can be used in temperature extremes.
+Furthermore, our In-Vehicle solutions are a complete solution from one supplier, as opposed to buying separately from two different companies and assembling a phone and a car kit that offers no proven compatibility.

 Our second group of indirect competitors are rugged tablets that can be placed in a mount.
-The UV350 device offers better audio quality, better safety, better cellular reception, and it is always on and ready to be used.
+Our In-Vehicle solutions offer better audio quality, better safety, better cellular reception, which are always on and ready to be used.
 Also, compared to a tablet, the UV350 can also make cellular calls including emergency 911 calls whereas the tablet cannot as it is a data only device.

 Our third group of indirect competitors are In-Vehicle Two-way LMR Radios also knows as "mobiles".
-Not only can the UV350 make phone calls which the LMR radio cannot, but the UV350 offers much better coverage due to using the cellular network as opposed to a limited two-way radio network.
+Not only can the UV350 make phone calls which the LMR radio cannot, but our In-Vehicle solutions offer much better coverage due to using the cellular network as opposed to a limited two-way radio network.
 And the UV350 can support downloadable Android apps and can serve as a modem for IoT devices and as a Wi-Fi hotspot for further connectivity options and more.